seemslegit42/SocialMobile/README.md

 </p>

 <p align="center" style="color: gray;">
-This app is an open-source project to remote control SocialFish, it does not work independently.
+This app is an open-source project to remote control Social, it does not work independently.
 </p>

 <br/>